 In 2018 further funding from the HLF contrbuted to the development of the ECFC Musuem, which provides a stadium wide approach to heritage at St James Park.
 To support this project, Gary Stringer, Richard Holding and the team from the University of Exeter Digital Humanities Lab worked with us to create a new look Grecian Archive with streamlined navigation and added functionality.

-Every effort has been made to trace copyright holders and to obtain their permission for the use of materials in the archive.
+Within this archive, every effort has been made to trace copyright holders and to obtain their permission for the use of materials in the archive.
 The publisher apologises for any errors or omissions and would be grateful if notified of any corrections that should be incorporated in the archive.

 You are welcome to contact us if you wish to contribute to this archive.
 You can also comment on any item of the archive through our social media pages on Facebook and Twitter.